SNP-MajorK/ED-DataCollector/README.md

 # Elite Dangerous DataCollector
 Collects the Data from Elite Dangerous out of your Log Files and Displays them.

-Latest version: 0.0.3.2 (March 25, 2021)
+Latest version: 0.0.4.1 (March 25, 2021)

-Extracts Influence Data from your Log-Files and Displays them.
+Extracts Data from your Log-Files and Displays them.

 The influence points before or after the tick are added up and displayed for each faction in the system.
 Negative points are also counted.

+Now we also count all the materials you collect in a day.

 Also, with Auto Refresh, you can let the program run in the background, so that the points are added together during the session.